biobricks/streaming-sequence-extractor/README.md

 ## SBOL

-To identify SBOL format the parser looks for the pattern '<rdf:RDF' (case insensitive) and then uses a streaming XML parser to find 'sbol:Elements' tags inside of 'sbol:Sequence' tags inside of the 'rdf:RDF' tag.
+To identify SBOL format the parser looks for the pattern '<?xml' or '<rdf:RDF' (case insensitive) and then uses a streaming XML parser to find 'sbol:Elements' tags inside of 'sbol:Sequence' tags inside of the 'rdf:RDF' tag.
 It skips all sequence tags where the encoding does not contain the string 'www.chem.qmul.ac.uk/iubmb/misc/naseq.html' or 'www.chem.qmul.ac.uk/iupac/AminoAcid'.

 It extracts all text nodes from within all 'sbol:Elements' tags.